ryan-kelly-dev/ryan-kelly-dev/README.md

 - 👋 Hi, I’m @ryan-kelly-dev
-- 👀 I’m interested in JavaScript, Python and DevOps
+- 👀 I’m interested in Front End Web Development
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently improving my JavaScript skills
 - 💞️ I’m looking to collaborate on programming projects
-- 📫 How to reach me ...
+- 📫 How to reach me - www.ryankelly.co.uk

 <!---
 ryan-kelly-dev/ryan-kelly-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.